 Lesson 1 – Making Ourselves Worthy of Temple Worship

 The main goal urged on every new member of the Church is to prepare themselves for the blessings of temple worship.
 But what of those of us who are already members?
 Some of us have been to the temple, but, for whatever reason have stopped attending.
 We can always find excuses: it is too expensive to get there, my work schedule interferes, I just haven’t seen my bishop to talk to him about it.
 There are a million reasons for not going, but all of them amount to the same thing, turning our backs on the worship that goes on in the temple.
-We are allowing excuses to keep us away from the place we need to attend often more than any other place on earth.
+We are allowing excuses to keep us away from the place we need to frequent more than any other place on earth outside of our own home.

 Lesson 2 – Turning to the Temple